modal-inria/MixtComp/MixtComp/docs/error.md

 **Solution:**
 One class becomes empty during the algorithm.
 The number of classes *nClass* is perhaps too high, decrease it can solve the problem.
-In a (semi-)supervised clustering case, the number of classes *nClass* is perhaprs too high regarding the values given for *z_class*.
+In a (semi-)supervised clustering case, the number of classes *nClass* is perhaps too high regarding the values given for *z_class*.

 ## Gaussian model